 Optimize Product Title

 Optimizing product data feed is crucial for increasing chances of serving ads and also for successful Google shopping management.
 One of the most important attributes of data feed is product titles and with a little effort, you can really make them work your campaign.
 If you are offering branded products, including the brand name in the title because brand names can lead to higher click-through rates and conversions.
-For better matching with users’ search queries, mention specific details such as the colour, size and material of the product.
+For better matching with users’ search queries, mention specific details such as the color, size and material of the product.

 Use Relevant Keywords in Title